A Thousand Splendid Suns: Plot

 One day, Tariq suddenly shows up on Laila's doorstep, much to her shock.
 Laila realizes that Rasheed had paid the man to lie to her about Tariq's death, so that she would stay in Kabul and marry him.
 Laila and Mariam plan to escape again, this time with Tariq's help.
 However, when Rasheed returns home from work, Zalmai informs his father Rasheed that Laila had a male visitor.
-Enraged, Rasheed reveals that he has suspected Aziza’s true paternity all along and begins viciously beating the women and attempts to strangle Laila.
+Enraged, Rasheed begins viciously beating the women and attempts to strangle Laila.
 To save Laila, Mariam kills Rasheed with a shovel.
 Knowing the Taliban would be after them, Mariam decides to turn herself in to draw attention away from Laila and Tariq's escape with the children.
 Confessing the murder to the Taliban, Mariam is sentenced to public execution.
 She complies peacefully, having found unexpected happiness and love in her years with Laila and the children.

 Laila and Tariq successfully escape Afghanistan with the children and move east to Murree in the Pakistani Punjab, and they marry.
 After the fall of the Taliban, they return to Kabul to join the rebuilding of Afghan society.
 They stop en route to Herat, and Laila visits the village where Mariam was raised.
 She meets with the son of a kindly mullah who had taught Mariam, and he gives her a box Jalil had left for Mariam should she return to Herat.
 The box contains a videotape of Pinocchio, a sack of money, and a letter in which Jalil expresses his regret and love for Mariam, wishing he had fought for her and raised her as his child.
-The family return to Kabul and use the money to repair the orphanage Aziza had stayed in, and Laila soon works there as a teacher.
+The family return to Kabul and use the money to repair the orphanage Aziza had stayed in, and Laila works there as a teacher.
 She becomes pregnant with her third child, whom she intends to name Mariam if it is a girl.